-For over 20 years, Carmen Wylie has been a respected authority in the field of personal effectiveness.
+For over 20 years, Carmen Hamerski (Carmen Wylie) has been a respected authority in the field of personal effectiveness.
 Carmen helps people take charge of their lives by achieving health, balance and inner harmony.

 Carmen is a Neurofeedback Therapist, Neuro-Linguistic Programming Specialist, Clinical Hypnotherapist, Guided Therapeutic Imagery Facilitator, licensed Esthetician and Bodywork specialist.

 For 11 years Carmen owned and operated Carmen Wylie Clinical Skin Care and Carmen's Skin and Body Care, where she worked as a Clinical Esthetician and Body Work Specialist, promoting well being from the inside out.
 Working closely with physicians in the skin care industry, she developed her famous skin care treatments, which won her salon the award for "Best Place for a Facial - LA's Finest" from the "Daily News," and she was highlighted in numerous magazines as a skin care and beauty expert.
 She became a clinical hypnotherapist in order to help her clients deal with stress and provided them with relaxation techniques and life-management tools.